edgexfoundry/edgex-docs/docs_src/microservices/application/AppServiceConfigurable.md

     The new `TargetType` setting must be set to "metric" when using this function.
 See the [Metric TargetType](#metric-targettype) section above for more details.

 ### [WrapIntoEvent](../BuiltIn/#wrap-into-event)

-!!! edgey "EdgeX 2.3"
-    The `WrapIntoEvent` configurable pipeline function is new for EdgeX 2.3

 **Parameters**